IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/installation.rst

 build is a slow process.
 A more rapid approach is to follow the **Daily build installation** method, as this provides all dependencies for you out of the box.
 Then, we can replace certain Python files that tend to be updated frequently with those from the Git repository.
-We're going to use symlinks (Windows user can use ``mklink``), so we can code in our Git repository, and see the changes in our Blender installation.
+We're going to use symlinks (Windows users can use ``mklink``), so we can code in our Git repository, and see the changes in our Blender installation.